Lazare Hoche: Early life

-Hoche was born on 24 June 1768 in the village of Montreuil, today part of Versailles, to Anne Merlière and Louis Hoche, a stable servant of the king.
-His mother died when he was two years old, and Hoche was mostly raised by an aunt, who was a fruit-seller in Montreuil, and was educated by the Abbé Merlière, his maternal uncle, parish priest of Saint-Germain-en-Laye, who arranged for Hoche to become a choirboy at his church.
+Hoche was born on 24 June 1768 in the village of Montreuil, today part of Versailles, to Anne Merlière and Louis Hoche, a groom at the royal hunting grounds.
+His mother died when he was two years old, and Hoche was mostly raised by an aunt, who was a fruit-seller in Montreuil, and was educated by his maternal uncle, the parish priest of Saint-Germain-en-Laye, who arranged for Hoche to become a choirboy at his church.

 Early career

 In 1782, Hoche began working as an aide at the royal stables, but soon left in order to join the Army.
 He entered the French Guards regiment as a fusilier in October 1784, although he originally intended to serve with the colonial troops in the East Indies.
 He was promoted to grenadier in November 1785 then to corporal in May 1789, just before the outbreak of the French Revolution.

 After the French Guards were disbanded at the start of the Revolution, Hoche joined the new National Guard in September 1789.
 During the October Days protests, he was among the Guardsmen under the command of La Fayette who escorted King Louis XVI and his family out of the Palace of Versailles.
-He thereafter served in various line infantry regiments up to the time of his receiving a commission in 1792.
+He thereafter served in various line infantry regiments until he received a commission in 1792.